openmetalio/openmetal-docs/docs/operators-manual-extras/ephemeral_storage.md

 Of those options, these are important to consider:

-**Boot Sources**
+- **Boot Sources**:
   - Image
   - Volume

-**Boot from Image**: When booting an instance from an image, the image is copied from Glance into the Compute node's local LVM volume and so the operating system is running on ephemeral storage.
+- **Boot from Image**: When booting an instance from an image, the image is copied from Glance into the Compute node's local LVM volume and so the operating system is running on ephemeral storage.

-**Boot from Volume**: An instance booted from a volume means the operating system is loaded from Ceph.
+- **Boot from Volume**: An instance booted from a volume means the operating system is loaded from Ceph.

 ### How can Ephemeral Storage be Used?